 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Canidae Indoor Cat Chicken, Turkey, Lamb & Fish Formula's most plentiful ingredient listed is chicken meal, which is considered a quality protein source.

 Additionally, Canidae Indoor Cat Chicken, Turkey, Lamb & Fish Formula also contains as top ingredients brown rice and white rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains lamb meal and egg product which may be problematic for cats who suffer from lamb or eggs food allergies.
+Allergen alert: This product contains lamb meal, ocean fish meal and egg product which may be problematic for cats who suffer from lamb, seafood or eggs food allergies.